Field Robotics Lab - NTNU

 Field Robotics Lab at NTNU

-Field Robotics Lab focuses on developing resilient robotic systems able to perform autonomous Inspection, Maintenance and Repair (IMR) operations in diverse and highly dynamic environments and it has applications across many industries (e.g., oil and gas, offshore platforms, wind turbines, fisheries, aquaculture, agriculture, manufacturing, energy sector).
-To enable this vision, the lab targets robust field autonomy for mobile robots for applications both in land and underwater to reduce costs, increase objectivity and production, and contribute to sustainable development of robots for field applications.
+The Field Robotics Lab focuses on developing resilient robotic systems capable of performing autonomous Inspection, Maintenance, and Repair (IMR) operations in diverse and highly dynamic environments.
+These technologies have applications across a wide range of industries, including oil and gas, offshore platforms, wind turbines, fisheries, aquaculture, agriculture, manufacturing, and the energy sector.

 Visitor address: